 Livewell advisor, Rania has created these helpful tips to help Muslims feel healthy and well during Ramadan.

 - Eat a healthier breakfast (Suhur) filled with high fibre which gives you slow releasing energy throughout the day.
 Porridge is a great start and provides fluid as it's made with milk or water.
 Try adding dates for energy, seeds such as chia seeds for healthy fats and black cumin to boost your immune system.

 - Use the Eat Well Guide to get a balance of healthier more sustained foods from across the different food groups.

 - Don’t over eat when you open fast, this can slow you down and can make you feel sluggish.
 After a day of fasting discipline, resist this instinct and aim to eat in moderation.

 - Reduce salt in your diet, salt can make you thirsty, which will make the fast harder during the day.

 - Make sure you fit in physical activity, even just a small bout of 10 minutes – for example, stretches after fajr (Morning Prayer) or 10 minutes’ walk before opening the fast.
-Livewell's Facebook page is a great source of home workouts.
+Livewell's Facebook page and You Tube channel are great sources of home workouts.

 - Exercising before opening the fast will reduce your appetite and craving for unhealthier fatty and sugary foods.

 - Take the strength and discipline developed during fasting to give up smoking.
 Livewell's friendly and supportive stop smoking service can help you to quit successfully.